Grokzen/redis-py-cluster/docs/Upgrading.md

 That means we don't need the `pipeline_use_threads` flag anymore, or the `use_threads` flag that could be passed into the instantiation of the pipeline object itself.

 The logic is greatly simplified and the default behavior will now come with a performance boost and no need to use threads.

+Removed all code that implemented `pubsub`.
+Because the pubsub implementation is broken and not ready to be used in cluster mode, there is no need to have code that tries to partially implement something that is broken.
+When a better solution of `pubsub` is implemented in redis, the `pubsub` code will come back with a working implementation.
+The current suggested solutions if you need `pubsub` and want to use `redis` is to use a single non clustered `redis` instance because it do not suffer from the limitations that a cluster has.

+Class `ClusterPubSub` can no longer be imported from `rediscluster` package.

+File `rediscluster.pubsub` has been removed.

+Method `client.pubsub` now raises `RedisClusterException`.
+(See pubsub note above)

+Method `client.publish` now raises `RedisClusterException`.
+(See pubsub note above)

+Method `client.subscribe` now raises `RedisClusterException`.
+(See pubsub note above)

+Method `pipeline.publish` now raises `RedisClusterException`.
+(See pubsub note above)

+Method `pipeline.subscribe` now raises `RedisClusterException`.
+(See pubsub note above)

 ## 1.0.0 --> 1.1.0